FaithLens: Detecting and Explaining Faithfulness Hallucination: Experiments

 \subsection{Experiment Settings}

-\textbf{Evaluation.} We use LLM-AggreFact \citep{tang-etal-2024-minicheck} and HoVer \citep{jiang-etal-2020-hover} as evaluation benchmarks.
-LLM-AggreFact contains 11 different faithfulness hallucination detection tasks, such as summarization, RAG, and dialogue, to fully evaluate the effectiveness and generalization.
+\textbf{Evaluation.} We use the cleaned version of LLM-AggreFact \citep{tang-etal-2024-minicheck} and HoVer \citep{jiang-etal-2020-hover} from \citet{seo2025verifying} as benchmarks.
+This is because \citet{seo2025verifying} point out that the original version of LLM-AggreFact and HoVer contains 9.1\% ambiguous examples and 6.6\% mislabeled instances.
+Also, the used LLM-AggreFact benchmark contains 11 different faithfulness hallucination detection tasks, such as summarization, RAG, and dialogue, to fully evaluate the effectiveness and generalization.
 HoVer benchmark further focuses on more complex multi-hop reasoning tasks.
-Also, \citet{seo2025verifying} found that the original two benchmarks contain a large number of annotation errors and ambiguous examples.
-Thus, we use the refined version of LLM-AggreFact and HoVer, then apply \textit{macro-F1} as our metric, following \citet{seo2025verifying} for a fair comparison.
+We apply \textit{macro-F1} as our metric, following \citet{seo2025verifying} for a fair comparison.
 More details are shown in Appendix \ref{appendix:datasets}.

-\textbf{Baselines.} We compare several baselines, including \textbf{(1) The State-of-the-Art LLMs}: We evaluate the most advanced LLMs, including GPT-4o, o1, GPT-4.1, o3-mini, o3, DeepSeek-V3.2, Llama-3.1-405B-Inst, and Claude-3.7-Sonnet \citep{Claude3S}. \textbf{(2) Specialized Detection Models:} We further compare open-source detection models.
+\textbf{Baselines.} We compare several baselines, including \textbf{(1) The Advanced LLMs}: We evaluate the most advanced LLMs, including GPT-4o, o1, GPT-4.1, o3-mini, o3, GPT-5.2, DeepSeek-V3.2, Llama-3.1-405B-Inst, and Claude-3.7-Sonnet \citep{Claude3S}. \textbf{(2) Specialized Detection Models:} We also compare open-source detection models.
 AlignScore \citep{liu2023aligning} trains a 355M-parameter detection model on 4.7M data from 7 different tasks.
-MiniCheck \citep{tang-etal-2024-minicheck} proposes a data synthesis pipeline and uses 35K private data synthesized from Llama-3.1-405B to train a 7B model.
+MiniCheck \citep{tang-etal-2024-minicheck} uses Llama-3.1-405B-Inst to synthesize 35K closed-source data and train a 7B model.
 FactCG \citep{lei-etal-2025-factcg} uses the context graph to generate complex multi-hop synthetic data to train a 435M-parameter model.
-ClearCheck \citep{seo2025verifying} uses 57K ANLI examples, 25K private multi-hop data, and CoT distilled from Llama-3.1-405B to train Llama-3.1-8B with multi-task training.
+ClearCheck \citep{seo2025verifying} uses 57K ANLI examples, 25K closed-source data, and CoTs distilled from Llama-3.1-405B-Inst to train Llama-3.1-8B-Inst with multi-task training.
 More details are shown in Appendix \ref{appendix:baseline}.